xmos/lib_ethernet/doc/rst/lib_ethernet.rst

 The pins and functions are listed in Table 2.
-When the 10/100/1000 Mb/s Ethernet MAC is instantiated these pins can no longer be used as GPIO pins, and will instead be driven directly from a Double Data Rate RGMII block, which in turn is interfaced to a set of ports on Tile 1.
+When the 10/100/1000 Mb/s Ethernet MAC is instantiated these pins can no longer be used as GPIO pins, and will instead be driven directly from a Double Data Rate RGMII block, which in turn is interfaced to a set of ports on Tile 1. :numref:`rgmii_signals` describes the RGMII pins and signals:

+.. _rgmii_signals:
 .. list-table:: RGMII pins and signals
  :header-rows: 1